yuvan05-ship-it/Netflix-Data-Analysis/README.md

 - Exploratory Data Analysis (EDA)
 - Data Visualization

-## 📊 Key Insights
+## 🔍 Key Insights
-- Movies dominate Netflix content
+- 📌 Majority of content on Netflix are Movies
-- USA produces the highest number of titles
+- 📌 USA produces the highest number of titles
-- Content growth increased rapidly after 2015
+- 📌 Significant growth in content after 2015
-- Drama is the most common genre
+- 📌 TV Shows are increasing in recent years

 ## 📸 Visualizations